Bassett88/arkosR36S/Home.md

 plex for testing and feedback \
 WadaKatsu for testing and feedback \
 Rex for testing and feedback \
-TadMSTR for testing and feedback \
+TadMSTR for testing, feedback and torrent seeding \
 RayLancer for bootlogo design, testing and feedback \
 animeware for feedback and support \
 silt247 for the Cannonball, Cave Story, Doom 1 and Doom 2 ports package